bytebar/Bytebar/doc/README_windows.txt

 -------
 All you existing coins/transactions should be intact with the upgrade.
-To upgrade from 0.2.x, first backup wallet bitbard backupwallet <destination_backup_file>
+To upgrade from 0.2.x, first backup wallet bytebard backupwallet <destination_backup_file>
-Then shutdown bitbard by
+Then shutdown bytebard by
-bitbard stop
+bytebard stop
-Start up the new bitbard (0.3.0).
+Start up the new bytebard (0.3.0).

 -------------------
 NovaCoin 0.4.0 BETA